Are Branded Backlinks Worth It? A Safer SEO Perspective on Brand Mentions and Link Placements

 Two or more red flags?
 Pass.
 No debate.
 Keep reading to answer the question: Is buying backlinks with your brand name worth it?

-Instead of approaching backlinks as something to “buy,” a stronger strategy is to earn branded mentions through formats that make editorial sense as branded backlinks worth.
+Instead of approaching backlinks as something to “buy,” a stronger strategy is to earn branded mentions through formats that make genuine editorial sense.

 1. Contributor content